360CVGroup/RefVTON/README.md

 One key feature of our method is the use of _reference data_, where an image of a different person wearing the target garment is provided to help the model imagine how the target person would look in that garment.
-In most online shopping applications, such reference images are commonly used by customers to better visualize the clothing.
+In most online shopping applications, such additonal reference images are commonly used by customers to better visualize the clothing.
 However, publicly available datasets such as VITON-HD and DressCode do not include such reference data, so we generate them ourselves.